A dark, full bodied gluten free beer bread that has the tang of full-bodied beer with a texture that you can’t help but love.

 Kraft makes an 8 oz. package of sharp cheddar cheese – use this one rather than the bag of shredded cheese for the loaf.
 You just want chunks of cheese, not so much that it overpowers the bread.
 Just enough for a nice texture.
 I use a sprinkling of shredded cheddar on top for an extra dose.

-Use a darker gluten free beer
+Use a full bodied gluten free beer

 Use a smaller pan for baking